zackchan227/dialogflow-chatbot/README.md

 # dialogflow-chatbot
-quiz french chatbot with dialogflow using nodejs and firebase
+## Quiz french chatbot with dialogflow using nodejs and firebase

+&nbsp;
-How to Clone a GitHub Repository using VS Code
+### How to Clone a GitHub Repository using VS Code

 Step 1 : Open Visual Studio Code